TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 ### Approaching Early Adopters

 [Dorset County Hospital NHS Foundation Trust](https://www.dchft.nhs.uk/) (DCH), an early adopter of ITK3 Toc FHIR bundles, was approached on 2021-11-22 to see if they could advise both YDH and SFT on how they achieved adoption.
-Unfortunately, DCH does not have an in-house development team and is solely dependent on contractors and suppliers, who were unwilling to share due to it being achieved with proprietary solutions.
+Unfortunately, DCH chose a third-party supplier for their ToC work, who were unwilling to share due to it being achieved with proprietary solutions.

 [Devon Partnership NHS Trust](https://dpt.nhs.uk/) (DPT), [Cambridge University Hospitals NHS Foundation Trust](https://cuh.nhs.uk/) (CUH), [Leeds Teaching Hospitals NHS Trust](https://www.leedsth.nhs.uk/) (LTH), and [Oxford University Hospitals NHS Foundation Trust](https://ouh.nhs.uk/) (OUH) are working with suppliers for their ToC implementation.

-[Essex Partnership University NHS Foundation Trust](https://eput.nhs.uk/) (EPUT) have built in-house and were happy to discuss their progress.
+[Essex Partnership University NHS Foundation Trust](https://eput.nhs.uk/) (EPUT) have built in-house and was happy to discuss their progress.
 On 2021-12-02 Marc Riding and George Fox from EPUT talked through their development over MS Teams, showing their Mental Health Discharge Summary ToC FHIR Bundle generation process.
 Marc shared the code they had developed alongside supporting documentation.

-[Northumbria Healthcare NHS Foundation Trust](https://northumbria.nhs.uk/) (NH) have also built in-house and, on 2022-01-18, Richard Leonard and Christopher Rouse talked through their development over MS Teams.
-NH have used the [Java-based MESH client](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/compare-mesh-services), which utilises `.dat` and `.ctl` Kettering XML files, for sending Transfer of Care documents, and shared their process.
+[Northumbria Healthcare NHS Foundation Trust](https://northumbria.nhs.uk/) (NH) has also built in-house and, on 2022-01-18, Richard Leonard and Christopher Rouse talked through their development over MS Teams.
+NH has used the [Java-based MESH client](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/compare-mesh-services), which utilises `.dat` and `.ctl` Kettering XML files, for sending Transfer of Care documents, and shared their process.

 ## Accessing the MESH REST API